First Year (New) Resident Assistant Job Description

 Additionally, RAs are accountable for the administration and implementation of various responsibilities that work towards building a positive community environment, assisting with the growth and development of residents, and providing emergency and crisis response to their community.
-Under the supervision of a Resident Director (RD), RAs serve as a resource to fulfill the goals and values of Residential Life by completing the specific functions below.
+Under the supervision of a Resident Director (RD) and Assistant Resident Director (ARD), RAs serve as a resource to fulfill the goals and values of Residential Life by completing the specific functions below.

 - Current undergraduate or graduate UCLA student at time of application (must maintain full-time enrollment, 12 units per quarter, during time of employment).

 - Maintain 2.3 minimum cumulative GPA at time of application, hire, and/or rehire (beginning of fall quarter of each academic year).

 - Must maintain good academic and conduct standing with the University, Residential Life and other campus departments.
 Any future violations may result in withdrawal of offer and/or termination of employment.

 - Employment in the Resident Assistant job is contingent on successfully passing background checks including FBI, Department of Justice, student conduct records and state/national crime records.

 - This position is for an appointment of the full academic year (10 months) to any on-campus residential community.